 Every year more Culver City and Los Angeles residents experience homelessness for the first time.
 This civic and humanitarian crisis will require both innovative and proven solutions that will address the root problems and generate lasting impacts for our community.
-The Southern California Association of Governments has charged Culver City with building 3,300 new homes within the next 10 years.
+The Southern California Association of Governments has charged Culver City with building 3,300 new homes by 2029.
 This ambitious goal will require all of us to work together towards a common solution.
 We must continue to protect renters, provide thoughtful affordable housing in strategic areas, and usher in essential services to help people achieve personal stability.
 There is not a one size fits all approach - as your Councilmember I am committed to working with every Culver City resident, alongside other regional leaders, to implement policies that ensure every resident has a fair opportunity to live a healthy and dignified life.

 Transportation & Mobility